jomjohn/drill/_docs/install/030-installing-drill-in-embedded-mode.md

----
-title: "Installing Drill in Embedded Mode"
+# Installing Drill in Embedded Mode
-parent: "Install Drill"
----